Calinou/godot-style-guide/README.md

 ## File types and extensions

-- Use `.xscn` for text scenes, or `.tscn` when loading will be available.
+- Use `.tscn` for text scenes, as `.xscn` is less efficient and will eventually go away.
-  (Currently, you can only save `.tscn` scenes, not load them.)
 - In general, when developing using a version control system, you should use text-based files as much as possible.
 This is especially true with Git.